 Aubri A. Drake, MSW, MLS

-Aubri Drake is the Clinical Research Administrative Coordinator for the Institute.
+Aubri Drake is the Research Manager for the Institute.
 They graduated summa cum laude from Southern Connecticut State University with a BA in Psychology, and earned a Master of Social Work degree from the University of Connecticut and a Master of Library Science degree from Southern Connecticut State University.

 Aubri has a background in social-behavioral research, including research related to adolescent pregnancy prevention with young fathers, faith-based Type 2 diabetes prevention for those with pre-diabetes, and rapid rehousing for those experiencing homelessness.
-They currently assist with all aspects of projects in the Institute—federal grant submissions, grant management, IRB, data requests, and project management.
+They manage all aspects of projects and administration within the Institute—such as federal grant submissions, grant management, budgets, IRB, data requests, and project management.